 In the foreground, strokes are darker, longer and more varied.
 In the middle distance, strokes are shorter, lighter in value, and more uniform.
 Use circular or very short directional strokes in the far distance.

-Since most of my work uses the umber under drawing method, Light Umber is the color I usually begin with.
+Since most of my work of this type uses the umber under drawing method, Light Umber is the color I usually begin with.

 Outline major shapes first.
 The shadows don’t need to be outlined; simply draw them with directional strokes.